What happens when debt-ridden individuals risk their lives playing children’s games for a life-changing amount of money?

 3. Never underestimate the importance of insurance

 In Episode 2, Seong Gi-hun’s mother ends up in the hospital and needs surgery.
-However, they can’t afford the cost of the required treatment as Seong Gi-hun had canceled the insurance payments and spent the money on gambling.
+However, they can’t afford the cost of the required treatment as Seong Gi-hun had cancelled the insurance payments and spent the money on gambling.
 So, if he had kept paying for insurance, he could’ve helped her mother get the medical help she needs.
 This is why having insurance is really important.

 Remember that you’re just one bad day away from the worst-case scenario.
 Therefore, consider protecting yourself and your family financially with an insurance policy.
 If you live in the UK, you might think health insurance isn’t necessary due to our free healthcare.
 Even then, it can be beneficial to consider taking income protection insurance, critical illness insurance or mortgage protection insurance.
 This type of policy is another type of investment; it’s a safety net that will maintain your standard of living should something happen.